noaione/yuusha-shoukan-ln/sources/v10/chapter3.md

 As if she felt no pain, Alice cut through the space and returned before the Earth God, who blankly looked at the erased left part of her body.
-As the left half of her body, which should have been obliterated, at some point, has been restored…... or rather, created anew, Earth God slowly moved her gaze to Alice.
+As the left half of her body, which should have been obliterated, at some point, has been restored... or rather, created anew, Earth God slowly moved her gaze to Alice.

 (She’s so strong...
 Moreover, “no matter how many times I see it”, her magic power really is beautiful.
-Hmmm, I’ve “achieved my main goal”, so I could end things here…... but I’m starting to have a bit of fun.
+Hmmm, I’ve “achieved my main goal”, so I could end things here... but I’m starting to have a bit of fun.
 Speaking of which, I guess this would be the first time I’ve fought ●●●●●● like this?
 Since this is a good opportunity...
 I think I’ll continue playing along for a little while later.)

 With this in mind, Earth God smiled as she spoke.